SchwarzIT/onyx/apps/docs/src/development/index.md

 import BrowsersList from "../.vitepress/components/BrowsersList.vue"
 </script>

-Browser support is based on our Browserslist setting and data from [caniuse](https://caniuse.com)
+Supported browsers are based on our `Browserslist` config and data from [caniuse](https://caniuse.com)

 <BrowsersList />